ANNIZHENG/Annotation-Interface/README.md

 # Annotation Interface

-### Please refer to this: https://github.com/ANNIZHENG/Temp-Annotation-Interface
+### To view code, please refer to this repository: https://github.com/ANNIZHENG/Temp-Annotation-Interface

 #### Please create a postgresql database beforehand and change the path in server/db_tables.py line 7 (the current database used is from Postgres Heroku)